On Efficient Domination for Some Classes of $H$-Free Chordal Graphs: Introduction

 We say that for a vertex set $X\subseteq V$, a vertex $v \notin X$ has a join (resp.,~co-join) to $X$ if $X\subseteq N(v)$ (resp., $X\subseteq \overline{N}(v)$).
 Join (resp., co-join) of $v$ to $X$ is denoted by $v \join X$ (resp., $v \cojoin X$).
 Correspondingly, for vertex sets $X,Y \subseteq V$ with $X \cap Y = \emptyset$, $X \join Y$ denotes $x \join Y$ for all $x \in X$ and $X \cojoin Y$ denotes $x \cojoin Y$ for all $x \in X$.
 A vertex $x \notin U$ {\em contacts $U$} if $x$ has a neighbor in $U$.
 For vertex sets $U,U'$ with $U \cap U' = \emptyset$, $U$ {\em contacts $U'$} if there is a vertex in $U$ contacting $U'$.

 If $v\not\in X$ but $v$ has neither a join nor a co-join to $X$, then we say that $v$ {\it distinguishes} $X$.
 A set $H$ of at least two vertices of a graph $G$ is called \emph{homogeneous} if $H \not= V(G)$ and every vertex outside $H$ is either adjacent to all vertices in $H$, or to no vertex in $H$.
 Obviously, $H$ is homogeneous in $G$ if and only if $H$ is homogeneous in the complement graph $\overline{G}$.
 A graph is {\em prime} if it contains no homogeneous set.
+In \cite{BraGia2014,BraMilNev2013}, it is shown that the WED problem can be reduced to prime graphs.

 A graph $G$ is {\em chordal} if it is $C_i$-free for any $i \ge 4$. $G=(V,E)$ is {\em unipolar} if $V$ can be partitioned into a clique and the disjoint union of cliques, i.e., there is a partition $V=A \cup B$ such that $G[A]$ is a complete subgraph and $G[B]$ is $P_3$-free. $G$ is a {\em split graph} if $G$ and its complement graph are chordal.
 Equivalently, $G$ can be partitioned into a clique and an independent set.
 It is well known that $G$ is a split graph if and only if it is ($2P_2,C_4,C_5$)-free \cite{FoeHam1977}.